mkubdev/mkubdev.xyz/data/authors/default.md

 github: https://github.com/mkubdev
 ---

-Hi, i'm Maxime Kubik !
-Welcome here. 🎩 This blog serves as a playground for me to experiment with ideas and share some of my findings.
-It's a reflection of my career path and interests - especially on the technical side of things.
-Add me to [LinkedIn](https://www.linkedin.com/in/maximekbk).

-I'm musician, web3 builder, and software engineer based in Lyon, France.
-I'm currently working at [TFTLabs - Innovative Digital Solutions](https://tftlabs.fr) as Software Engineer.

-This is the first version of my website.
-I'm currently working on it, but it's not finished yet.
-I'll be adding more features soon.

-Feel free to reach me on my socials networks to work/hack together!
+Greetings, fellow tech enthusiasts and curious minds!
+My name is Maxime Kubik, and I'm thrilled to welcome you to my digital domain! 🎩

+This blog is not your average, run-of-the-mill platform.
+Oh no, this is where I unleash my inner geek and experiment with some of the craziest and most unconventional ideas I can think of.
+Think of it as my personal laboratory, where I share my findings and observations with like-minded individuals.

+As a musician, web3 builder, and software engineer hailing from the beautiful city of Lyon, France, I am constantly inspired by the cutting-edge innovations and technologies that surround me.
+In my current role as a Software Engineer at [TFTLabs - Innovative Digital Solutions](https://tftlabs.fr), I have the opportunity to work on collaborative and tailor-made solutions using the latest technologies availables.

+You may have noticed that this is the first iteration of my website, and I must admit that it's a work in progress.
+But fear not, dear readers, for I have plenty of exciting new features and updates in the pipeline.
+Stay tuned for more!

+Last but not least,